 1 | Dig Around Concrete Pool Skirt

-The goal is to install brick pavers flush with the concrete pool skirt.
-To achieve this goal, I dig a trench slightly lower than the height of the brick to allow for screening or paver base to be added between the brick and soil.
+To achieve this goal, I dug a trench slightly lower than the height of the brick to allow for screening or a paver base to be added between the brick and soil.

 For this project, we pulled up all of the rocks surrounding the pool and planned to lay sod and mulch around the brick border.
-A garden edger or flat edge shovel are great tools if you only need to remove the border around the pool skirt.

 2 | Choose a Starting Point

-I began the brick paver border at the back of the pool near the diving board.
-It is kind of a weird corner angle that is more like a 100-degree angle instead of 90 degrees.
-This left a small triangle that I planned to fill with sand screening.
-I can always fill the sliver with a piece of brick when I have the proper tools to make the cut.
+I began the brick edging at the back of the pool near the diving board.
+It is kind of a weird corner angle – more like a 100-degree angle instead of 90 degrees.

 The end of this section is at the path from the pool to the fence gate.
 This gave me some flexibility with the endpoint and I could end it with a full brick.

-If a section of the border begins and ends with definite stopping points, I would recommend ending your border at the least noticeable corner.
 On the other side of the diving board, I started a border again and it ends behind a large planter in an area that is not often seen.
 The final gap is a little larger than normal but I filled it with more sand and it looks just fine.

 3 | Add Brick Paver Base Layer

 I leveled the soil so it was slightly deeper than the brick, then I added a layer paver base for the brick to sit on.
-The paver base helps with drainage and protects the brick from the soil which can cause the brick to erode faster.

 3 | Lay the First Brick Pavers